sethvs/sthRDPTools/README.md

 ### Enable-sthRDPNetworkLevelAuthentication

-This command enables Network Level Authentication requirement for RDP connections on local computer.
+This command enables Network Level Authentication requirement for RDP connections on local computer:

 ```
 Enable-sthRDPNetworkLevelAuthentication